shxdow/shxdow.github.io/_posts/2022-09-15-null-byte-overflow.md

 # Constraints and and `NUL` termination errors

-One of the core differences in this version of the attack is the lack of control of the `prev_size` field:
-`NUL` termination errors are typical of string related tasks.
-An attacker would not be able to provide a `prev_size` containing `NUL` bytes as they would terminate the string supplied prematurely, being restricted to impractically large values.
+One of the core differences in this version of the attack is the lack of control of the `prev_size` field.  `NUL` termination errors are typical of string related tasks, therefore an attacker would not be able to provide a `prev_size` containing `NUL` bytes as they would terminate the string supplied prematurely, being restricted to impractically large values.

 For instance, `0x0000000000000090` would terminate the string provided before overflowing into the `size` field.